-- Next was a behavioural round conducted on HireVue platform.
-We were asked two behavioural questions which we had to record on that platform and submit at the same time for which we couldn’t take more than two trials while answering the questions.
+- Next was a behavioral round conducted on the HireVue platform.
+We were asked two behavioral questions which we had to record on that platform and submit at the same time for which we couldn’t take more than two trials while answering the questions.

 We have judged through the entire process on various parameters apart from our tech skills too, like our team skills and speaking skills.